KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/continuous_integration.rst

     * ``./requirements.optional.txt`` describes optional dependencies of the package.
     * ``./tests/requirements.txt`` lists the dependencies of the package's tests.
     * ``./docs/requirements.txt`` describes the dependencies of the software that compiles the package's documentation.
     * ``.circleci/requirements.txt`` tells CircleCI where to obtain dependencies that are not located in PyPI.
 Dependencies can be identified by GitHub URLs with the format ``git+https://github.com/--account_name--/--package_name--.git#egg=--package_name--``.
 All dependencies--including transitive dependencies--must be listed.
-They must be listed in dependency order, so that if package `Y` depends on package `X` then `X` precedes `Y` (i.e., in the order of a `topological sort <https://en.wikipedia.org/wiki/Topological_sorting>`_ of the dependencies).
+They must be listed in dependency order, so that if package `y` depends on package `x` then `x` precedes `y`, in the order of a `topological sort <https://en.wikipedia.org/wiki/Topological_sorting>`_ of the dependencies.
-    * ``./docs/requirements.rtd.txt`` tells Read the Docs where to obtain dependencies that are not located in `PyPI`.
+    * ``./docs/requirements.rtd.txt`` tells Read the Docs where to obtain dependencies that are not located in PyPI.

 #.
 Commit the changes to the ``requirements.txt`` files to your code repository.